Molx32/websec/README.md

 - Exclusion of previously identified filtered requests
 - _ReDownloader parser options_ to make the extension fetch the file after it is uploaded.
 It will allow the extension to report any successful injection to the dashboard.

+#### Manual scan
+Try to test the following :
+- Path traversal with file name, in order to try to execute the file from another directory
+- SSRF with filename

 ### Race conditions
 ### Server-side request forge (SSRF)
 ### Path traversal